WuBingzheng/memleax/README.md

 ## memleax

-`memleax` detects memory leak of a running process.
+`memleax` detects memory leak of a *running* process.

-## environment

-Linux, x86_64

-## dependence

-* libunwind
-* libdwarf
-* elfutils-libelf
+It is very convenient, need not re-compiling or restarting target process, and gives memory leak report in real time.

 ## how it works

-`memleax` attachs a running process, hooks memory allocate/free APIs, and reports the memory blocks that live longer than an appointed time.
+`memleax` attachs a running process, hooks memory allocate/free APIs, records all memory blocks, and reports the blocks which lives longer than 5 seconds (you can change this time by -e option).

 ## difference from Valgrind